alercebroker/cds_xmatch_client/README.md

 * **Installation:**  `pip3 install git+https://github.com/alercebroker/cds_xmatch_client.git`

-* **Usage:** This client esentially wraps the CDS Xmatch API to interact with Pandas DataFrames to handle catalogs.
+* **Usage:** This client wraps the CDS Xmatch API to interact with Pandas DataFrames and Astropy VOTables.

   * **Coding** You can use it in your Python code: